 Featured in the Washington Post on Tuesday, February 16, 2016.
 See the original post here.

-We are currently accepting consignments in our Central Virginia location for all auctions in 2017.
+We are currently accepting consignments in our Central Virginia location for all auctions.
 This includes Weekly, Fine & Decorative Arts catalog, and Collector’s Series auctions.

 For Fine & Decorative Art Catalog auctions: